GT40-66/Building-a-SIEM/README.md

 <h2>Description</h2>
 This project demonstrates how to utilize Microsoft Sentintel to create a graphical display of RDP attempts on a honeypot VM.
-The honeypot runs a Powershell script connected to a third party API to pull geolocation data that is then displayed in Sentinel to create hot spots on a world map.
+This lab utlizes a custom PowerShell script to extract metadata from Windows Event Viewer that is forwarded to a third party API in order to retrieve geolocation data.
+I configured a custom log within Log Analystics Workspace in Azure to ingest the data that is linked to the ProgramData file within the VM.
+Custom Fields were then created in order to properly label the data.
+I then created a workbook within Azure Sentinel (Microsoft's cloud SIEM) to display this data and create hot spots to demonstrate number of RDP attempts per region.
 <br />